[2.5] Sovyn's Lazy Pally - Tanky Templar with Max Block

 All gems, 0 - self-found and leveled

-Reckless Defence Jewel - 1 chaos on temp. league, paid 10 on standard
+Reckless Defence Jewel - 1 chaos on temp. league, 15 on standard

-Rare Jewels - average about 20 chaos each
+Rare Jewels x2 - average about 15 chaos each

 .....Plus some minor currency for the three- and four-links, socket colors, and quality where applicable (all easy stuff).

-As you can see, the total cost of my endgame gear set as above was approximately four (4) exalted, a very reasonable sum for someone my level, making this an extremely low-cost build for endgame capability, at a time when hundreds of exalted are typically spent by most other builds for the endgame suit.
+As you can see, the total cost of my budget endgame gear set as above was approximately one (1) to two (2) exalted, depending on the league, a very reasonable sum for someone my level, making this an extremely low-cost build for endgame capability, at a time when dozens of exalted are typically spent by most other builds for the endgame suit.
 This amount of currency is easily raised over time by the three chaos / three regal vendor recipe and minor trading during the course of gameplay.
 Admittedly, with patience and time on my side, I did benefit from the kindness of others relative to providing fair deals, along with some good luck on drops, one of the perks of playing for a few years.

 Q: Is the Lazy Pally viable for solo self-found play?